saedMuhamed/nested-comment-system/README.md

-# Nested comment in prisma
+# Nested comment sy in prisma

 ### this is how advanced comments work in modern apps